klaytn/klaytn-docs/docs/klaytn/design/transactions/basic.md

 }
 ```

-## TxTypeChainDataAnchoring
+## TxTypeChainDataAnchoring <a id="txtypechaindataanchoring"></a>

-TxTypeChainDataAnchoringTransaction is a transaction type that will be used by service chains.
-Service chains periodically send a transaction of this type onto the Klaytn mainchain in order to prove the data integrity of service chains.
-For more details about service chains, see [Service Chain Network].
-Submitting transactions of this type via RPC is prohibited.
-Current implementation uses private p2p channels to send a TxTypeChainDataAnchoring transaction for security reasons.
-This transaction type does not change the state of the Klaytn blockchain except the sender's nonce being increased by one.
+TxTypeChainDataAnchoringTransaction is a transaction that anchors service chain data to the Klaytn mainchain.
+Service chains periodically send this type of transaction to the Klaytn mainchain to ensure its security and credibility of data.
+For more details about the data anchoring, see [Anchoring](../../../node/service-chain/references/anchoring.md).
+Be mindful that it is not allowed to send this transaction via RPC.
+Currently, this transaction is executed through private p2p channels for security reasons.
+This transaction does not change the state of the Klaytn blockchain except the sender's nonce being increased by one.

-### Attributes
+### Attributes <a id="attributes"></a>

 | Attribute | Type | Description |
 | :--- | :--- | :--- |